griffinli/android/README.md

 That's it!
 It's effective because once you remove distracting apps and access to the wide internet, there's not much left to do on your phone, and no way to re-install them without connecting your phone back to your computer.

-If you realize you need to install an app on your phone:
+If you want to install an app on your phone:
-1. Run "android" in your terminal.
+1. Connect your phone to your computer.
+Run "android" in your terminal.
 This re-installs the Play Store and Chrome.
 2. Install and set up the app, as usual
 3. Run "android" in your terminal again to uninstall the Play Store and Chrome.

+### Prerequisites

+1. Your phone needs to have USB debugging enabled.
+2. Your computer needs to have ADB installed.
+You must be able to run `adb start-server` without root.

+If you can't run `adb start-server` without root, try the following:

+On Ubuntu/Debian, you may need to run:
+`sudo groupadd plugdev`
+`sudo usermod -aG plugdev $USER`

+On Fedora, if you installed ADB through `dnf install android-tools`, you may need to run:
+`sudo ln -s /usr/share/doc/android-tools/51-android.rules /etc/udev/rules.d`

 ### Installation